-- How to request changes to your academic program - Assistance in altering your living, transportation, and working arrangements - The availability of protective or no-contact orders - Factors in determining what is reasonable may include, but are not limited to: need expressed by complainant, age of students involved, severity or pervasiveness of allegations, continuing effects, whether parties share the same residence, classrooms, transportation or job location, and whether judicial measures have been taken to protect the complainant (ex - civil protective order).
+- for confidentiality.
+If a complainant chooses to provide information regarding sexual misconduct that they may wish to keep confidential, responsible employees should ensure the complainant understands: (1) the responsible employee's obligation to report the names of involved parties and any relevant facts regarding the alleged incident to the Title IX office; (2) the complainant's ability to request confidentiality; (3) the complainant's ability to share information confidentially with counseling, advocacy and mental health or sexual assault services; and (4) the complainant's right to file a complaint with the Title IX office and to report the crime to UT Police or local law enforcement. - The availability of protective or no-contact orders - Factors in determining what is reasonable may include, but are not limited to: need expressed by complainant, age of students involved, severity or pervasiveness of allegations, continuing effects, whether parties share the same residence, classrooms, transportation or job location, and whether judicial measures have been taken to protect the complainant (ex - civil protective order).